sarutlaa/tinitiate-aws-glue/markdown/spark.md

 df.show()
 ```

-### AWS Glue Dynamic Dataframe
-AWS Glue offers a unique component known as the DynamicFrame, which is designed specifically for use within the AWS Glue environment.
-- Schema Flexibility: DynamicFrames do not require a schema to be defined beforehand.
-They are designed to handle schema variations automatically, which is particularly useful when dealing with semi-structured or unstructured data sources.
-- Error Handling: They are more tolerant of data inconsistencies and errors.
-For instance, if a certain operation fails on a subset of data due to schema mismatches, DynamicFrames can continue processing the remaining data without failing the entire job.
-- Interoperability: DataFrames support seamless conversion to and from RDDs and can be easily integrated with other Spark components like Spark SQL and MLlib.
-- Error Handling: They are more tolerant of data inconsistencies and errors.
-For instance, if a certain operation fails on a subset of data due to schema mismatches, DynamicFrames can continue processing the remaining data without failing the entire job.
-- Transformation and Processing: AWS Glue provides various built-in transformations specifically designed to be used with DynamicFrames, such as ApplyMapping, DropFields, and RenameField.

 ### What is Lazy Evaluation?
 Apache Spark utilizes a concept known as "lazy evaluation" which is central to its processing efficiency and optimization capabilities.
 Here’s a straightforward overview, focusing on the concepts of transformations and actions in Spark: